tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

 ## Configuration File

-The script stores per-staging metadata in `.staging_sync.json` in this directory.
+The script stores per-staging metadata in `.staging_sync.json` inside the staging root (or a custom path if you pass `--config-path`).
 You usually do not need to edit this file manually; it keeps track of the last used branch, staging/work paths, and the temporary branch name.

 ## Tips